 This falls off, and AS returns [03:44] to pounding drum accents and avian woodwind twitters -- those eagles must be back!
 AS and SS are then amalgamated to bring the concerto to a spirited close with a last-minute viola flourish, and sudden final forte chord for all.

 "Elegy" of 2007 ends the Harberg portion of this release [T-4].
-Originally for violin and piano (not currently available on disc), what we have here is a recent arrangement for viola and string orchestra by our soloist.
+Originally for violin and piano (not currently available on disc), what we have here is a viola and string orchestra arrangement done by the composer for our soloist.

 The piece is dedicated to the memory of a beloved music teacher, who the composer says, "first showed me how to live a life in music."
 Accordingly, it begins in the depths of the low strings [00:00], out of which the viola surfaces, intoning a somber, extended, melodic prayer.
 This gradually ascends into a more hopeful passage for the upper strings [03:21] with what sounds like a moment of hum-along from Maestro Lerner [03:28].